 calculate to get the number of search results.
 An example can be seen below.

 You can use the sum function to total the values of your name value pairs.
 If you had a KVP for sale_value and wanted to know the total sales for a specified time period it would be returned with the following query:

-The average modifier works the same as sum, but it computes the mean of the values matching the search criteria.
+The average function works the same as sum, but it computes the mean of the values matching the search criteria.
 For instance, to get the average value of your sales, you might invoke a search like:

-The Count Unique keyword returns the number of unique values for a given key.
+The Count Unique function returns the number of unique values for a given key.
 It takes one parameter: the name of the key.
 For example, if you have the KVP userID in your log file and want to find the number of unique users:

 The Min function will return the minimum value of the key for each time period.
 For example the query below will return the shortest response time for each time period:

 The Max function will return the maximum value of the key for each time period.
 For example the query below will return the longest response time for each time period:

 You can perform search functions based on grouping identical datasets.
 In the example below the logs contain the KVP “status” which represents the HTTP status code for a request from a web server.

 By default LEQL will automatically sort your result set based a descending order if no